showmic09/user-school-2022/docs/schedule.md

 This page contains the schedule for the OSG User School 2022.

 Currently, this is a summary schedule meant to show roughly what activities will occur and when.
+The schedule may change, but the main activities are likely to remain.

 A detailed schedule will replace the summary before the School begins.

 ## Sunday, July 24